staffanm/ferenda/doc/advanced.rst

 main system has the IP address 192.168.1.42, and that this particular client has 4 CPU cores)::

-    ./ferenda-build all buildclient --serverhost=192.168.1.42 --processes=4
+    ./ferenda-build.py all buildclient --serverhost=192.168.1.42 --processes=4

 On the main system, you first start a message queue with::

-    ./ferenda-build all buildqueue
+    ./ferenda-build.py all buildqueue

-Then you can run ferenda-build as normal but with the ``buildqueue`` parameter, eg::
+Then you can run ``ferenda-build.py`` as normal but with the ``buildqueue`` parameter, eg::

     ./ferenda-build rfc parse --all --buildqueue